-We had been on our share of wine tours and vineyard visits on our RTW trip when we were in Bordeaux and Tuscany, and we even did a really cool bike trip through the Maipu region of Mendoza the day before my birthday.
+We had been on our share of wine tours and vineyard visits on our RTW trip when we were drinking Bordeaux wine and driving in Tuscany searching for vineyards, and we even did a really cool bike trip through the Maipu region of Mendoza the day before my birthday.
 So, at first I wondered if a premium wine tour was really any different and if it would be worth it.
 After trying a dozen reserve and grand reserve wines and enjoying a 5-course gourmet lunch with perfect wine pairings, I can without a doubt say that the Ampora Wine Tour to the Lujan de Cuyo region of Mendoza was worth every penny.

 Small Groups and Relaxed Atmosphere

 One of the best things about the tour we did was that it was a small group- there were 7 people including Jeremy and I, and the maximum number of people was 8.
 Our small group got along really well which made the day even more fun.
 The interactions we had were in stark contrast to those that we had on the large wine tours with 50+ people where we hardly talked with anyone else.
 The small group atmosphere made talking with our host Jose even more enjoyable and easy.